-On April 23, 2020 Premier Scott Moe and Saskatchewan's Chief Medical Health Officer Dr. Saqib Shahab announced the Re-Opening Saskatchewan Plan, beginning May 4, 2020.
-The plan is designed to slowly lift restrictions so that more businesses can open and employees can safely return to work.
-The plan includes five phases.
+On April 23, 2020 Premier Scott Moe and Saskatchewan's Chief Medical Health Officer Dr. Saqib Shahab announced the Re-Opening Saskatchewan Plan, which began May 4, 2020.
+The plan was designed to slowly lift restrictions so that more businesses could open and employees safely return to work.